-This section describes the driver as one utility for accessing the SCET device.
+This section describes the driver as a utility for accessing the SCET device.

-This API represents the driver interface of the module from an RTEMS user application's perspective.
+This API represents the driver interface from a user application's perspective for the RTEMS driver.

-The driver functionality is accessed through the RTEMS POSIX API for ease of usage.
-In case of a failure on a function call, the errno value is set for determining the cause.
+The driver functionality is accessed through RTEMS POSIX API for ease of use.
+In case of failure on a function call, errno value is set for determining the cause.